 Greatshield of steel that was used by Artorias, knight of King Gwyn who was consumed by an Abyss.

 He who was gravely injured and afflicted by the Abyss used this shield as provisions for a barrier to protect Sif, who was his friend.
-Because of this, the shield was damaged and became physically brittle but on the other hand possessed high defense efficacy to magic and the like.
+Because of this, the shield was damaged and became physically brittle but on the other hand possessed a high defense effect against magic and the like.

 He lost use of his left arm, his sword arm according to Sif’s left-to-right swings and existence of this shield.
 Whether Sif was injured or incapacitated, Artorias recognized he wasn’t physically fit to protect them indefinitely or mentally fit to remain an ally.
 So, he cast off his shield, took up his sword, hid him behind a barrier and illusory wall, and got as far away as possible before he completely lost it…